MicrosoftDocs/mixed-reality/enthusiast-guide/reverbG2-faq.md

 ## I am getting a 7-14 “Something Went Wrong” error when I plug in my headset

+The 7-14 Something Went Wrong code means that some of the required USB2 components weren’t found.
+Due to the extra-long cable of the HP Reverb G2, some of the tolerances for the USB signals are tighter.
+This means that one port on your computer may work more reliably than another.

 If you are seeing a 7-14 “something went wrong” error, please try the following steps:

-- Make sure that you have the most recent drivers installed.
+- Make sure that you have the most recent drivers installed for your headset and your USB controller.
+- Make sure you are using a Microsoft USB driver.
+There should be a “Microsoft” in the name of the "eXtensible Host Controller" device.
-- Try plugging the cable into a different USB-3.0 port.
+- Try plugging the cable into a different USB-3.0 port on your computer.
+(Try USB Type-C and Type-A ports)
-- Please use the USB C to A adapter included to try different ports.
+- Use the included USB C to A adapter included to try different ports.

-Try plugging the cable into a different USB Hub.
+- Try plugging the headset in through a USB Hub to your computer.

 > [!NOTE]
 > HP recommends using only USB controllers built into the motherboard with Reverb G2